 A provider failure action plan was developed by agencies to ensure the appropriate systems, processes and resources are in place to better support care homes when they are experiencing difficulties in providing safe care.
-It is the responsibility of the Learning and Review (LAR) sub-group to monitor the plan; seeking updates and assurances.
+It is the responsibility of the learning and review subgroup (LAR) to monitor the plan; seeking updates and assurances.

-The approach aims to keep people safer and avoid care home closures where possible.
+This approach aims to keep people safer and avoid care home closures where possible.

-Significant progress has been made during 2022 - 23.
-A new closure policy has ensured smoother more coordinated closures for homes and an agreement on what "good" care looks like, alongside this there has been a significant advancement in monitoring for early signs of providers not meeting the threshold of what "good" looks like and this has led to improvements for residents.
+Significant progress has been made during 2022-23.
+A new closure process policy has ensured smoother more coordinated closures for homes and an agreement on what "good" care looks like, alongside this there has been a significant advancement in monitoring for early signs of providers not meeting the threshold of what "good" looks like and this has led to improvements for residents.